 This concept is sometimes confusing to our clients as they think the objective of cost modeling is to reduce costs, and they do not understand the linkage between the improvement of outcome or service.

 Cost modeling is a tool that can also identify areas where cost could be added or redirected so as to improve service or quality of the product in addition to making the operation more efficient.
-The level of sophistication and collaboration required for “should cost” modeling for strategic suppliers is far greater as it requires a greater level of trust from both parties that such information will be used in a constructive fashion.
+The level of sophistication and collaboration required for “should cost” modeling for strategic suppliers is far more significant as it requires a higher level of trust from both parties that such information will be used constructively.

 An example of “should cost” modeling below illustrates the value it can bring to decision making.
 A specialized call center contract at a Pharmaceutical company specified that the provider maintains infrastructure at a particular location with a set of stringent technical requirements.
 The requirements changed significantly over time due to changing business environment; however, both companies struggled to figure out how best to restructure their relationship.